the-turing-way/the-turing-way/Chapter_Version_Control.md

 ## Summary

 Version control keeps track of different versions of a project and allows past versions to be accessed easily.
 It also allows different versions of a project to be merged with minimal input from the user.
 There are numerous tools available for version control such as Mercurial and SVN.
-The best know one is Git (and its web-based version, Github, which aids collaboration between researchers) which the instructions given in this chapter will be geared towards.
+The best know one is Git (and its web-based version, GitHub, which aids collaboration between researchers) which the instructions given in this chapter will be geared towards.
 There are a large number of detailed tutorials available online discussing the features and mechanics of how to use such systems (see the "[Further reading](#further_reading)" section at the end of the chapter.)
 This chapter aims to cover the general principles underpinning all version control systems, and best practise which applies for using all such systems.

 ## How this is helpful